ihsoft/KSPDev/README.md

+# Deprecation warning!

+Some of the mods in this repository have been moved into own repositories:

+* `KSPDev ReleaseBuilder` is now located in: https://github.com/ihsoft/KSPDev_ReleaseBuilder.
+* `KSPDev LogConsole` is now located in: https://github.com/ihsoft/KSPDev_LogConsole.
+* `KSPDev LocalizationTool` is now located in: https://github.com/ihsoft/KSPDev_LocalizationTool.

 # KSPDev: Kerbal Development tools

 It's a set of projects that help developing and debugging mods for Kerbal Space Program.